simbrain/simbraindocs/src/docs/quickstart.md

 - f: Fit camera to screen
 - F: Freeze / clamp selected nodes and weights.
 Repeat to toggle freezing / clamping.
 - g: Create a new neuron group
-- Command-G: Add selected loose neurons to a neuron group
+- Command-G: Add selected free neurons to a neuron group
 - i: Wand mode
 k: Clear all node activations.
 Leaves nodes selected so that, for example, this - can be followed by a randomization (r).
 - n: Select all neurons